Mitheshmalve/Elixir_Tutorials/README.md

 ## Table of Contents

-1. Basics
+1. Basics Types

-2. Collections
+2. Atoms and Strings

-3. Enum
+3. List and Tuples

 4. Pattern Matching